fizt656/compextractor/README.md

 7. The script will process the audio and generate output based on the mode:
    - Narrative mode: Generates a `report.html` file with the transcript and competency insights.
    - Data mode: Generates a `competency_data.json` file with structured data and, if visualize is enabled, radar chart HTML files for each speaker.
+   - Combined mode: Generates a `combined_report.html` file with both narrative insights and radar charts for each speaker.

-8. Open the generated HTML files in a web browser to view the formatted report or radar charts.
+8. Open the generated HTML files in a web browser to view the formatted report, radar charts, or combined output.

-## New Feature: Data Output Mode with Radar Graphs
+## Combined Narrative and Data Output

-The Competency Extractor now includes a new data output mode that provides structured competency data and visualizations:
+In addition to providing separate outputs if needed, the Competency Extractor now includes a combined output mode that provides both narrative insights and data visualizations in a single report:

 1. **Structured Data Output**: The script generates a `competency_data.json` file containing detailed competency assessments for each speaker, including:
    - Competency ratings (0-10 scale)